Date of Birth:

 Village Tameli, Jalandar, Punjab

 Jasbir Kaur Sandher was born on August 2, 1946 in the village Tameli, in Jalandar, Punjab, India.
-Her aunt came to Canada in 1923 and after that, her older brother came in 1959 and her younger brother came in 1961.
+Her aunt first came to Canada in 1923 and after that, her older brother came in 1959 and her younger brother came in 1961.
 Jasbir’s younger brother sponsored her, her husband and her son to Canada.
 From Punjab she went to Delhi on a train and from there they went to Tokyo and then reached Canada.
 At the airport, Jasbir’s aunt, her son and both of Jasbir`s brothers came to pick her up.
 Jasbir and her family lived with her aunt for three months.
 She then lived with her younger brother for one month in Abbotsford.
 In 1971, she moved to Donald.
-Jasbir, her family and her husband`s cousin, Tarseen Kaur, lived in one house for eight or nine months.
-Unfortunately, one day her house caught on fire and her arm was severely burnt.
-Jasbir wasn’t able to see her children for one month.
-After that her husband got sick so they lived with her aunt for three more months.
+Jasbir, her family and her husband’s cousin, Tarseen Kaur, lived in one house for eight or nine months.
+Unfortunately, one day her house caught on fire and her arm was severely burned which resulted in Jasbir being unable to see her children for one month.
+Soon after that her husband got sick so they lived with her aunt for three more months.